 Satisfaction Prediction Scores can be an extremely valuable tool in your customer service toolbox.
 They predict how pleased (or displeased) a customer is likely to be with your assistance, based on data, satisfaction ratings, and other metrics collected from past customer interactions.
 Satisfaction scores can be applied to all ticket types, except Problem tickets.

-In order to use Satisfaction Prediction Scores, you need a minimum of 200 satisfaction ratings per month, with a combination of both good and bad ratings, on tickets that have a First Reply Time greater than 0 (Chat and Talk tickets are excluded for this reason).
-If this criteria is met a model can be built.
+In order to use Satisfaction Prediction Scores, you need a minimum of 200 satisfaction ratings per month, with a combination of both good and bad ratings, on tickets that have a First Reply Time greater than 0.
+Chat and Talk tickets are excluded for this reason, but they are included when the model is built.
 A validation and performance check is then run on the model.
-Provided the model meets a performance threshold the feature will become available for your account.'
+Provided the model meets a performance threshold the feature will become available for your account.

 For more information about how Satisfaction Prediction Scores are generated, see About Satisfaction Prediction Scores.